LivingLegacyMedia/vowbound/chapter_11.md

 "Then I offer a trade," Cassian said, his voice steadier than he felt.
 "I'll physically give the medallion to my greatest enemy and those who serve him.
 He desires to use it to harm others.
 He'll use it for his own power."
 The words came easier now, almost instinctive.
 "In exchange, sever these Hollow souls from their network.
 Cut the tethers.
 Restore them.
 Make them human again."

+A flicker of thought—should he mention Torin?
+Mira's brother, miles away in the palace, already disconnected but still broken.
+But the words wouldn't come.
+These Hollow here, surrounding him, were the immediate need.
+The ones still trapped.
+The ones he could see suffering.
+Torin was already free, wasn't he?
+Partially.
+It would have to be enough.

+The moment passed.
+The trade was spoken.

 The presence didn't respond with words.
 But Cassian felt the evaluation.
 Felt the Law weighing what he offered against what he demanded.

 The balance trembled.
 Uncertain.